Election experts sound alarms as costs escalate and funding dwindles

 On top of that, the demand for mail voting exploded with the onset of the coronavirus pandemic, creating a need for vastly more envelopes, mail-ballot applications and printed instructions.
 While many state and local election officials have said that, so far this year, they have managed to procure the paper products they need to run their upcoming primaries, it has not been without an added outlay of cash.
 The higher volume of mail ballots has also vastly increased local postage costs, officials said.

 Other financial pressures include the need to offer more competitive pay to election workers to fill a growing field of vacancies at a time when threats to election workers have hit all-time highs.
-The still-spreading belief that the 2020 election was tainted by widespread fraud, including unsubstantiated allegations that tabulating machines were hacked and programmed to throw the results to President Biden, has also caused a surge in demand for new election equipment.
+The still-spreading belief that the 2020 election was tainted by widespread fraud, including unsubstantiated allegations that tabulating machines were hacked and programmed to throw the results to Biden, has also caused a surge in demand for new election equipment.

 Donald Palmer, chairman of the Election Assistance Commission, said his agency has started to field concerns from both election vendors and administrators about costs and availability of equipment and materials — particularly paper.
 Some vendors, he said, have already missed deadlines for some mailers and voter cards.

-Palmer, who was nominated by former president Donald Trump and confirmed on a bipartisan basis in 2019, said he was watching the situation closely but questioned whether a new influx of federal funding would be sufficient to address it.
+Palmer, who was nominated by Trump and confirmed on a bipartisan basis in 2019, said he was watching the situation closely but questioned whether a new influx of federal funding would be sufficient to address it.

 “It’s not really clear what the federal government can do because it’s a supply chain problem, but we want to, we are going to explore what we could do,” he said.
 “The fundamental thing is education for election officials, and that is order early and prepare early. … You don’t want to be in a situation where you don’t get a delivery in time for an election.”

 Meanwhile, it is unclear — at best — whether there will be a significant pool of private money to dole out this year as there was in 2020.
-At least 10 states have moved since then to ban elections agencies from accepting private grants, with several more states considering bans this year.
+At least 10 states have moved since then to ban election agencies from accepting private grants, with several more states considering bans this year.
 The Zuckerberg-Chan funding, in particular, quickly became a target of Republicans who claimed the grants were funneled to heavily Democratic cities and counties and gave Biden an unfair advantage in the 2020 election.

 Epps-Johnson, whose group distributed the funds, did not dispute outside analyses that showed CTCL’s grants went disproportionately to Democratic jurisdictions.
 But, she said, that reflected where the requests for funding came from, not any bias on the part of her organization.
 She also noted that the states that have restricted private philanthropy have not generally provided any new public funding to replace it.

-“We made our grant funding available to every election department that applied,” she said, adding, “Our position from the very beginning has been it’s not an ideal situation for private philanthropy to be the funding source for election administration — election departments and voters deserve predictable, robust federal funding of elections.”
+“We made our grant funding available to every election department that applied,” she said.
+“Our position from the very beginning has been it’s not an ideal situation for private philanthropy to be the funding source for election administration — election departments and voters deserve predictable, robust federal funding of elections.”

-While Epps-Johnson said CTCL is “committed to continuing to have election officials backs” in 2022 and beyond, it appears unlikely that Zuckerberg and Chan will repeat their massive spending.
+While Epps-Johnson said CTCL is “committed to continuing to have election officials’ backs” in 2022 and beyond, it appears unlikely that Zuckerberg and Chan will repeat their massive spending.
 Asked about their future commitments, a family spokeswoman pointed to Zuckerberg’s 2020 statements on the funding “where he discusses how this was a one-time effort due to the pandemic.”

-Chris Piper, Virginia’s top election administrator, said he has no problem with a ban on the outsourcing of election funding, and expects such a measure to pass in Virginia this year.
+Chris Piper, Virginia’s top election administrator, said he has no problem with a ban on the outsourcing of election funding and expects such a measure to pass in Virginia this year.
 But in that case, “properly funding election offices across the country should be a priority,” he said.

 Trump allies work to place supporters in key election posts across the country, spurring fears about future vote challenges